-Here are five things you need to know about the new TIDAL music streaming service, including why there is a $19.99 a month option and how the TIDAL vs Spotify comparison shakes out.
+Here are six things you need to know about the TIDAL music streaming service, including why there is a $19.99 a month option and how the TIDAL vs Spotify comparison shakes out as you look for a new streaming service.

-While originally a very expensive streaming service, TIDAL currently offers a $9.99 a month plan that is comparable to Spotify.
+While originally a very expensive streaming service, TIDAL offers a $9.99 a month plan that is comparable to Spotify.
 This is in addition to luring consumers with exclusives and HD music videos without the high-end lossless Hi-Fi sound.

-Before you cancel Spotify or sign up for TIDAL, here are five things you need to know about the services.
+Before you cancel Spotify or sign up for TIDAL, here’s what you need to know about these popular streaming services in 2020.

 What is TIDAL?